scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/italy.md

 ![An infographic of top opportunities in Italy](/assets/images/country_infographics/13-Italy-top-opportunities.png)

+{:.hidden}
+### Top opportunities in Italy

+{:.hidden}
+* Engineering and advanced manufacturing
+* Food and drink
+* Life sciences
+* Technology, digital and media
+* Chemical sciences
+* Financial and business services

 ## Help with exporting in Italy

 ### Scottish Development International offices
 [Scottish Development International](https://www.sdi.co.uk/) have an office in [Milan](https://www.sdi.co.uk/about-sdi/global-offices/europe-middle-east-and-africa/italy-milan.
-They have 1 staff member who’s focussed on industries that produce consumer goods.
+They have one staff member who’s focussed on industries that produce consumer goods.

 ### GlobalScot
-The [GlobalScot](https://www.globalscot.com/) network has 4 experts in Italy covering:
+The [GlobalScot](https://www.globalscot.com/) network has four experts in Italy covering:

 * financial services
 * energy